mevdschee/2048.c/README.md

 ### Running

 The game supports different color schemes.
 This depends on ANSI support and xterm needs to be compiled with 88 or 256 color support.
+If there are not enough colors supported the game will fallback to black and white (still very much playable).
 For the original color scheme run:

 ```
 ./2048